 - Collaborative digitization of priority papers.
-Initial efforts are focused on the twelve while simultaneously providing encouragement, guidance, and support to others interested in digitizing Catholic papers.
+Initial efforts are focused here while simultaneously providing encouragement, guidance, and support to others interested in digitizing Catholic papers.

 - Implementation of a shared repository for Catholic newspapers, including the priority papers and beyond.
 The repository will contain already-digitized and born-digital content.